benevbright/react-navigation-collapsible/README.md

 - `collapsibleTabConfig (userConfig)`
 - `setExpoStatusBarHeight (height)`

-`react-navigation-collapsible` set your `this.props.navigation` params with `{headerHeight: number, translateY: Animated, translateOpacity: Animated, translateProgress: Animted}`.
+`react-navigation-collapsible` set your `this.props.navigation` params with `{headerHeight: number, translateY: Animated, translateOpacity: Animated, translateProgress: Animated}`.
 You can create your desired screen with this params.
 For more infomation, see [example/src/AdvancedScreen.js](https://github.com/benevbright/react-navigation-collapsible/tree/master/example/src/AdvancedScreen.js).

 ## Limitation